Shreyanshjain02/90DaysOfDevOps/2026/day-05/SJ_linux-troubleshooting-runbook.md

 ### What’s a runbook?
 A **runbook** is a short, repeatable checklist you follow during an incident: the exact commands you run, what you observed, and the next actions if the issue persists.
 Keep it concise so you can reuse it under pressure.

-Being SRE, Runbook for linux system should follow below commands.
+Below is the runbook for senior SRE to debug an linux machine during incident.

 **cat /proc/cpuinfo**

-**uptime** (gives number of users active in last 1,5,15min, which gives idea of CPU cores being used by users vs system) **Top** (Gives me idea of top CPU and mem consuming process or service) **pidstate**
+**uptime** (gives number of users active in last 1,5,15min, which gives idea of CPU cores being used by users vs system)

+**Top** (Gives me idea of top CPU and mem consuming process or service)

+**pidstate**

 ---